miaomiaoyule/DUIThink/README.md

 # DUIThink
 A powerful UI library with an editor
-DUIThink is more than just a UI library with an interface editor
+1.DUIThink is more than just a UI library with an interface editor
-2. At the same time, it is a PC platform providing various SDK interfaces for rapid prototyping of projects 3, it is an ecology, users can customize the development of controls in the DUIThink editor quickly call, more can be uploaded to the DUIThink platform to form a public all users can use free control, control author can obtain user sponsorship.
+2. At the same time, it is a PC platform providing various SDK interfaces for rapid prototyping of projects 3.it is an ecology, users can customize the development of controls in the DUIThink editor quickly call, more can be uploaded to the DUIThink platform to form a public all users can use free control, control author can obtain user sponsorship.
 Website: http://www.DUIThink.com/
 Video tutorial: https://space.bilibili.com/322458488?spm_id_from=333.788.b_765f7570696e666f.1